domin340/Lua-Modules/README.md

 #### Class

-Just as you expect this type allow you to create a class
+Just as you expect this type allows you to create a class

 ```lua
 ---@class Vector2 : Class